 As the afternoon progressed, it became less windy.
 Easy waves slapped against the sandy shore.
 Espino and Dacosta returned to the bar.

 “Hey guys,” said Galan.
-“That extra-sensational test back at the Depot this morning was groovy but weird as hell.
+“That extra sensational test back at the Replacement Depot this morning was groovy.
+Weird as hell, though.
 What’s with the captain?
 He used to be a real badass dirty war officer.
 Kill any VC on sight.
 Cut ears off, torched suspected village huts with the Zippos.
 Now he’s shifting to black magic.”

-“He’s lost it,” said Papio.
+“He’s lost it,” said Jaramillo.
 “The man needs a girlfriend.”

 “Yeah, Captain’s dreaming up ghost searches.
 But, I’m not complaining.
-He pulled us out from jungle patrol down at Cu Chi and brung us to China Beach.
-I’m not scared of VC ghosts, only shit scared of the still alive ones,” enunciated Galan.
+He pulled us out from jungle patrol down at Cu Chi.
+Brung us to China Beach.
+I’m not scared of VC ghosts, only shit scared of ones still alive,” enunciated Galan.

-“For sure, the captain needs a sweet girl to entertain his wits.
-Seduce a Donut Dolly, or something,” proposed Azulia.
+“For sure, the captain needs a dolly to entertain his wits.
+Seduce a Red Cross girl or something,” proposed Azulia.
 “They’re not comfort ladies but are so cute and loving.”

-“He’s kept us all alive so far,” Thibo underlined with drawl and simplistic wisdom.“No grass grows under the captain’s feet.
-He can be as secretive as the heart of a haystack, but he’ll shoot craps with the devil to win a battle.”
+“He’s kept us all alive,” Thibo underlined with drawl and simplistic wisdom.“No grass grows under the captain’s feet.
+He can be as secretive as the heart of a haystack, yet shoot craps with the devil to win a battle.”

 “Yeah, Tabasco sauce runs through his veins,” said Galan.